 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-The dose of prednisone will change as the patient grows.
-If families are concerned about a patient’s new tablet or dose, they should contact the pharmacy to make sure the patient is taking the right dose and tablet strength.
+The dose of prednisone will change as your child grows.
+Always contact your doctor or pharmacist if you have questions about changes in your child’s medicines to make sure the medicine is the right dose and strength.

-Urine and blood tests may be needed to check for high sugar levels.
+Your child may need urine and blood tests to check for high sugar levels.
 Blood tests may be needed to check potassium levels.

-May be taken as a liquid by mouth
+May be given as a liquid by mouth

-May be taken as a tablet by mouth
+May be given as a tablet by mouth

 May be given as a liquid into a vein by IV

-Not all patients who take prednisone will experience these side effects.
+Not all patients who take prednisone will have these side effects.
 Common side effects are in bold, but there may be others.
-Please report all suspected side effects to your doctor or pharmacist.
+Please report any symptoms or side effects to your doctor or pharmacist.

-Be sure to discuss these and other recommendations with your doctor or pharmacist.
+Be sure to discuss all questions and instructions with your doctor or pharmacist.